lookback/meteor-emails/README.md

     addRoutes: process.env.NODE_ENV === 'development' // Add routes for previewing and sending emails.
 Defaults to `true` in development.
     language: 'html'                    // The template language to use.
 Defaults to 'html', but can be anything Meteor SSR supports (like Jade, for instance).
     plainText: true                     // Send plain text version of HTML email as well.
+    plainTextOpts: {}                   // Options for `html-to-text` module.
+See all here: https://www.npmjs.com/package/html-to-text
   }
     ```